What is Depression?

 Depression

 Depression is classified as a mood disorder that involves a feeling of persistent sadness and a loss of interest.
-It is an ongoing problem which consists of episodes during which symptoms last for weeks.
-The mental health disorder can last for several weeks, months or even years.
+It is an ongoing problem that consists of episodes during which symptoms could last for weeks.
+The mental health disorder can last for several weeks, months, or even years.

 What are the symptoms of Depression?

 Depression is more than a constant state of sadness.
-Major depression can lead to a variety of symptoms.
+Major depression can manifest as a variety of symptoms.
 It might also induce physical symptoms.
-These symptoms are, however, experienced differently among men, women and children.
+These symptoms are, however, experienced differently among men, women, and children.

 Symptoms of depression